JuanCarlosFL/API_REST_Fundamentals/README.md

 Then the server send a Response, There's a **_status code_** for whether it succedded or not, **_headers_** that might include information and it may also include **_content._**

 More importants verbs
-- GET: Retrieve a resource
+- GET: Retrieve a resource (READ)
-- POST: Add a new resource
+- POST: Add a new resource (CREATE)
-- PUT: Update an existing resource
+- PUT: Update an existing resource (UPDATE)
 - PATCH: Update an existing resource with set of changes
-- DELETE: Remove the existing resource
+- DELETE: Remove the existing resource (DELETE)

 REST Concept (REpresentation State Transfer):
 - Separation of Client and Server